jucardwell/geog215/other_pages/assignment2.md

 ### Create a new R Markdown document

-1. Save your .RMD file using the following naming convention:
+1. Download the data into the Assignment 2 folder.
+Save a new .RMD file in your Assignment 2 folder using the following naming convention:

 -   **Lastname**\_GEOG215\_Assg**2**.Rmd
 -   For example, Julia’s file would be: **Cardwell\_GEOG215\_Assg2.Rmd**